joaquintb/Yeastformer/README.md

   * *hs_tf_study.ipynb*: exploring the behavior of housekeepings vs transcription factors in our data.
   * *merging.py:* script merging the preprocessed *.pcl* expression files from the different experiments into a single *.csv* file with gene identifiers as rows and the union of experimental conditions as columns.
   * *building_dataset.ipynb*: generating the final *.dataset* used to pretrain the model.
 This notebook uses the Geneformer approach to tokenizing, even using Geneformer's tokenizer.
 However, **this is the main issue under development, since an alternative tokenization may be needed for this problem; we are dealing with dual-channel microarray data instead of single-cell data.**
+* **pretraining**
+  * *pretraining_yeast_single_gpu.py*: pretraining of the BERT-like model on the yeast master matrix dataset using a single GPU.
+  * *pretraining_yeast_single_gpu_with_eval.py*: includes evaluation metrics.
+  * *pretraining_yeast_single_gpu_optuna.py*: hyperparameter tuning using optuna.
+* **embedding_analysis**
+  * *embedding_analysis_report.ipynb*: generates a report that includes the average rank of each gene during tokenization, the percentage of sentences in which the gene appears, and the embedding similarity score that measures the similarity between different embeddings of each gene across various sentences.
+  * *embedding_analysis_hktf.ipynb*: focuses on comparing the embedding behavior of transcription factors vs housekeeping genes.
+* **attention_analysis**
+  * *attention_analysis.py:* generates a report identifying, for each gene, the top 5 other genes that it pays the most attention to.